wp-plugins/confirm-publishing-actions/readme.txt

 = License =

-The Confirm Publishing Actions plugin for WordPress is released under GPLv2, you can use it free of charge on your personal or commercial blog.
+The Confirm Publishing Actions plugin for WordPress is released under GPLv2, you can use it free of charge on your personal or commercial website.

 = Support =